ARASKOVA-labs/Aerial-engine/README.md

 - **`aerial-engine`**: The Rust-compiled WASM module.
 Exposes our strict graphics bindings (`export_delta_update`, `apply_remote_delta`, `get_local_state_vector`) that can be embedded into any TypeScript frontend.
 - **`src-tauri`**: The desktop bridge that wires the engine directly to the native OS file system.

-*Note: The proprietary multi-room WebSocket relay and Local AI runtime (`rustama-engine`) are not included in this open-source release.*

 ## 🚀 Getting Started